Logo

 • User-friendly interface for non-developers.

-• Integrates with Salesforce objects like Leads, Contacts, and Opportunities.
+• Integrates with Salesforce objects such as Leads, Contacts, and Opportunities.

 Limitations: